thomasekdahlN/wealthprognosis-app/README.md

 The program takes into account all known taxes in Norway, like fortune tax, property tax, income tax, capital tax, pension tax, rental tax, company tax, dividend tax, interest tax, wealth tax, inheritance tax, gift tax, sales tax and tax shield and calculates it for every asset every year
 The program looks at how much your max possibel mortgage can be

 The program looks at different F.I.R.E metrics so you can see when you can become financially independent and retire early.
-But recommends a different approach than the 4% rule - it will take the number of years from you wish to retire until the year you die - and sell the sellable assets until zero (fully configurable).
+But recommends a different approach than the 4% rule - it will take the number of years from you wish to retire until the year you die - and sell the liquid assets until zero (fully configurable).
 You will still have your house, car, boat and cabin left after these sales.
 Supports correct taxation when transfering an asset from a company to private (first correct taxation on realization in company, then correct taxation when transfering to private)

 Supports normal annuitets mortgage and extra downpayments.